keboola/connection-docs/management/project/users/index.md

 * TOC
 {:toc}

-To be able to work with KBC, each user needs the following:
+To be able to work with Keboola Connection (KBC), each user needs the following:

 - Platform-wide KBC account
 - Access to a specific project